Ant colony optimization algorithms: Image processing

 Step 7: Decision process.
-Once the K ants have moved a fixed distance L for N iteration, the decision whether it is an edge or not is based on the threshold T on the pheromone matrixτ.
+Once the K ants have moved a fixed distance L for N iteration, the decision whether it is an edge or not is based on the threshold T on the pheromone matrix τ.
 Threshold for the below example is calculated based on Otsu's method.

 Image edge detected using ACO: The images below are generated using different functions given by the equation (1) to (4).